neldridge/booksing/README.md

 - ebook-convert should be in $PATH (usually automatically installed when installing calibre)

 ## Usage
-1. Run BookBrowser from the directory with the epub books.
+1. Run the booksing binary from the directory with the epub books.
 You can access the web interface at [http://localhost:7132](http://localhost:7132)
 1. Press refresh to search for books
 1. Configure your smtp server, username and password.
 When using gmail / g suite, smtp server is smtp.gmail.com, username is your e-mail address and your regular account password (if you have 2FA enabled, please generate an application specific password)
 1. If you have a kindle, check the convert to mobi checkbox and enter your kindles email address (can be found on your amazon "devices" page)